nosana-ci/docs.nosana.com/docs/hosts/grid-windows.md

 You can manually launch the GPU Hosts to modify certain parameters:

-- Use the `--podman` parameter to direct to your Podman service if it's running elsewhere.
+- Use the `--podman` parameter to direct to your Podman service socket if it's located elsewhere.
 - Use `--volume` to map your Solana key to `/root/.nosana/nosana_key.json` within the Docker container if you wish to use your own key.

 ```sh:no-line-numbers